brandonC1234/Brandon-C-scratch-websites/Piano chord game/readme.md

 2. click run
 3. The website will display a chord name
 4. Click the keys for the chord

   a.
-Ckicking the keys again will unselect them
+Clicking the keys again will unselect them
 5. The game will automatically submit the chord when the correct keys are selected

 ## Recreation Instructions